buniumasta/QuizApp/README.md

 # Far Future:
- - avoid binding to static number of andswers, create List rather than static number variables.
+ - avoid binding to static number of answers, create List rather than static number variables.
+Consider use Recykler and Adapters
- - Adapt logic.
+ - Adapt logic to new presentaiton.
- - move to knowlege base to SQL lite
+ - move to Knowlege Base to SQL lite
  - add backend, users profile and download tests into mobile app.

  Want to contribute: let me know.